The Irritable Bowel Syndrome

-If everything seems fine in the results of these tests and no other obvious explanations for the sufferance of the patient can be found, meaning that organically the patient is completely fine, they will most likely be diagnosed with the irritable bowel syndrome as they suffer from chronic bowel complaints.
+If everything seems fine in the results of these tests and no other obvious explanations can be found, they will most likely be diagnosed with the irritable bowel syndrome as they suffer from chronic bowel complaints.

-Of course, it is highly reassuring when a patient can be sure they don’t suffer from cancer or any type of inflammation.
-However, this diagnosis does not help to make life easier for the patient.
+Of course, it is highly reassuring when people can be sure they don’t suffer from cancer or any type of inflammation.
+However, this diagnosis does not help to make us life easier.
 The symptoms will not simply disappear because other disease can be excluded.
-They will still influence the daily life of the patient and most times, even after the diagnosis, the affected person does not know what to do to moderate the pain.
+They will still influence our daily life and most times, even after the diagnosis, the affected person does not know what to do to moderate the pain.

 Approximately 5-11% of the population suffer from an irritable bowel.
 The symptoms of this syndrome include diarrhea as well as stomachache, a feeling of fullness, gastric pyrosis and nausea.

-There are different types of irritable bowel syndrome-patients: patients suffering from diarrhea due to their disorder, patients suffering from constipation and patients who suffer from diarrhea as well as constipation.
+There are different types of irritable bowel syndrome: people suffering from diarrhea due to their disorder, people suffering from constipation and people who suffer from diarrhea as well as constipation.